 Meningitis is one of the infectious disorders of the nervous system.

 - Meningitis is an inflammation of the lining around the brain and spinal cord caused by bacteria or viruses.

 - Bacterial meningitis is caused by bacteria.

 - Meningitis can be the primary reason a patient is hospitalized or can develop during hospitalization.

-Meningeal infections generally originate in one of two ways: through the bloodstream or by direct spread.
+Meningeal infections generally originate in two ways: through the bloodstream or direct spread.

 - Transmission.
 N. meningitidis concentrates in the nasopharynx and is transmitted by secretion or aerosol contamination.